Choachí & La Chorrera, Colombia’s tallest waterfall just outside Bogotá

 Despite only being an hour and a half from Bogotá, Choachí and the hike to the nearby La Chorrera waterfall are rarely mentioned by tourists.
 However, it’s easily made our list of best day-trips from Bogotá.
 At a height of 590m, La Chorrera is actually Colombia’s tallest waterfall, so it’s not to be missed.
 It doesn’t take long at all to get out of the city and into the fresh air of the countryside, so it’s the perfect day or weekend break from the smoggy high-rises of Bogotá.
 The town is peaceful and the surrounding valley almost entirely farmland, so it can be easy to forget that you’re so close to the capital.
 We were told Choachi is quite a popular town for Bogotá natives to visit on the weekends, but during our weekend there we barely saw any tourists – domestic nor international.

-If you want to get away from Bogotá for a little while but haven’t yet decided where to go, check out these other easy Bogotá day-trips and weekend breaks:
+If you want to get away from Bogotá for a little while and this guide to Choachi and La Chorrera doesn’t convince you, check out these other easy Bogotá day-trips and weekend breaks:

 How to get the bus to Choachi & La Chorrera waterfall from Bogotá